serval-uni-lu/creos.simSG.api/README.md

 - `algorithms`: this directory contains all modules that implement an algorithm. **Note:** algorithms **SHOULD NOT** modify the model itself.
     - `circlefinder`: this module retrieves all possible circle in a topology
     - `extractor`: modules that contains algorithm to extract different elements (cables, entities, fuses, ...) of a grid
+    - `loadapproximator`: contains different algorithms to approximate the load
+        - `certain`: alogorithm that do not consider fuse status confidence.
+        - `uncertain`: contains the different algorithms to handle uncertainty for the load approximation
+            - `naive`: naive version that process all possible configurations for mono-substation topologies
+            - `multisubs`: contains the algorithms to approximate load in multi-substations topologies
+            - `bsrules`: version that filter out invalid configurations for mono-substation topologies
     - `transformers`: contain different modules to transform the grid into another format or from another format to the grid
             - `json`: transform the grid from/into JSON object
 - `model`: module that contains the smart grid model, should only contain an abstraction of the grid state